AZJTZC/zenconsulting/content/english/_index.md

   title : "Why Clients Choose Zen Consulting" image_webp : "images/feature/feature-1.webp"
   image : "images/feature/feature-1.jpg"
   content : "What you see is what you get.
-Unlike other consulting outfits where the people selling are different from those delivering, you can rest assure the face you start with will be the same as the one delivering."
+Unlike other consulting firms where the people selling are different from those delivering, you can rest assured the person you start with will be with you on your journey."
   feature_item:
     # feature item loop
     - name : "Seasoned Consultants"